HOW TO: TIPS & TRICKS

 Beat room temperature butter first, then add icing sugar.
 This allows the sugar to be coated in butter, making it harder for the sugar to access the water from the cream cheese.
 Once the butter and icing sugar are well mixed, slowly add the cream cheese in increments.

-Want to try the best cream cheese icing ever?
+Want to try the best brown sugar cream cheese frosting ever?

 GET RECIPE HERE for these carrot cupcakes with brown sugar cream cheese frosting